leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

 model.

 Play Framework 2.x series core is written in Scala programming language (which itself is another buzz-generating topic out there, especially if you follow Twitter and LinkedIn engineering blog posts).
-The Play core is built around [Akka actors] [16] and [Netty network stack] [3], both promote functional programming style, state immutability, event-loops, message passing etc.., which idiomatically maps to first class functions or function objects (I understand I'm functional paradigm n00b and might have mis-used terminology).
+The Play core is built around [Akka actors] [16] and [Netty network stack] [3], both promote functional programming style, state immutability, event-loops, message passing etc.., which idiomatically maps to first class functions or function objects (I know I'm functional paradigm n00b and might have mis-used terminology).
 I personally hope that Java8 and [Project Lambda] [17] will provide lots of better alternatives of expressing this kind of stuff with Java language itself.
 Still, at the moment of writing, Java7 is the current bleeding technology; thus static functions are the most cleanest and easiest way to express _just code, no shared state other than method arguments and framework-methods to access current execution scope_ programming model.
 The whole API and stack design screams out of it, the whole stack points you mentally in _process event_, _share nothing_, _cache aggressively_ thinking model.

 I still don't believe Play for Java approach is _the only right_ design approach.
 Plus, I have to mention here what Play provides means to integrate with Spring or Guice IoC containers (e.g. see [Play Java Spring template] [14] and [Play Guice template] [15]).
 In my particular case I decided to go without any additional fancy toolkits or IoC, both as experiment and simplification instrument.
 My application was small enough, with most of the boilerplate code and coupling auto-generated by my other utility application; the rest of business logic was arranged in specific controller classes and in shared Domain Knowledge utility services.
 At the moment I'm pretty ok with the application layout and layers: I don't find it too difficult or too spaghetti.
 Of course, the real implications of design decisions made and their consequences I will see only in system operations and support.

 ### V for Vendetta or Scala Templates for Views ###

 [Play Framework Templates] [18] is the feature I personally found the as one of the most controversial Play Framework features.

 From day zero I hated that it forces me to learn new template programming language (basically Scala subset).
 Plus, initially I disliked the fact that Play Framework Scala templates are generally much more imperative, than declarative.
 It reminded me old good PHP scripts with business process logic literally littered around and mixed with visualization.

 I still believe declarative approach should be used as much as possible for application views (encourages business process and logic decoupling from the actual view).
 However I also Sound scala template reusable blocks, implicit form field decoration (I was able to modify default field html layout with my twitter bootstrap based field layout) and view composition extremely powerful and flexible.

 At the end of the day I came to conclusion I love Scala Templates engine.
 Of course it's easy to misuse them the same way as PHP does.
 Openly speaking I myself performed quite a lot model lookups (-> SQL queries) from auto-generated template views, it was just so dead simple and easy to render dropdown fields in Admin Crud interface.
 Though, is used properly with certain cross-layer constraints - Scala Templates are extremely convenient and powerful.

 ### Media type support ###

 Play Framework provides built-in [Json content support] [19] and [Xml content support] [20].

 Saying that I must admit that I find Play Framework Json support quite decent (Play Json support is backed by popular [Jackson] [21] toolkit).
 However Xml support ir disappointingly limited comparing to Spring MVC (basically Play just exposes request body as `org.w3c.dom.Document` and you are free to use SAX parser or whatever else to process it).

 During my particular application development I switched to [FasterXML/jackson-dataformat-xml] [22] library, for simple, light-weight and more feature-rich XML support.
 Basically I was able to continue use my Json beans and serialize/deserialize them either as Json or as Xml depending on context.

 I came to conclusion that Xml is treated as second class citizen in the framework, all the love, care and polishing comes to Json.
 Xml is that poor neighbour which with envy watches Json riding his Bentley in front of his doors ;)

 It seems that Play is betting on modern Web technologies, light-weight micro-services etc...
 The Xml is undoubtedly dying beast in these areas, it's mostly enterprise legacy.
 With all new specs addressing json document constraints, schemas and data validation rules - it's not too long until Json replaces Xml completely.

 But still, until that most of us still will be forced to struggle with Xml time to time (in my particular case it was because of end consumer device issues with Json data processing performance).

-So far I have summed up most of main Play Framework for Java components.
-Now I'm going to sum up things I liked the most.

 ## The things I liked most about Play Framework ##